zeroluck/docs/sources/customize/script.md

 - `requestParameters` is `java.util.Map<String, String[]>`
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`

+Script also declares one custom property called `enable_user` which defaults to "false".
+It controls whether or not this user account will be ready for using it to log in to Gluu.

 First oxTrust executes the `initRegistration` method to do an initial user entry update.
 The `preRegistration` method is called before storing the user entry in LDAP.
 Hence in this script it is possible to validate the user entry.
+Currenlty it only disables/enables user account (depending on the custom property's value).
 The `postRegistration` method is called after successfully storing the user entry in LDAP.
 In this method, for example, the script can send an e-mail or send notifications to other organization systems about the new user entry.